kastenhq/kasten-eks-blueprints-addon/README.md

 The Kasten K10 add-on installs Kasten K10 into your Amazon EKS cluster.

 ## Architecture
-Deploying this Quick Start for a new virtual private cloud (VPC) with default parameters builds the following K10 platform in the AWS Cloud.
+Deploying this Quickstart for a new virtual private cloud (VPC) with default parameters builds the following K10 platform in the AWS Cloud.
 The diagram shows three Availability Zones, leveraging multiple AWS services.
 ![Kasten-K10 Architecture](/docs/assets/images/kastenk10_image3.png)
 More detailed K10 architecture diagram is shown below.
 ![Kasten-K10 Architecture](/docs/assets/images/kastenk10_image4.png)